 Best Practices for Ensuring Physical Security

-Adequate protection requires following systematic physical security management guidelines as well as demands continuous oversight.
+Adequate protection requires following security management guidelines.
 The following best practices are standards for developing, maintaining, and optimizing security programs:

 Conduct Comprehensive Security Assessments